8. Advanced features¶

 demo_monad.init = def (m)

-# inncer class
+# inner class

 class my_monad